Cray-HPE/hms-test/README.md

 # HMS Continuous Test (CT) Base Infrastructure Repository

 This is a MAJOR redesign (v3); see v1 code for how RPMs were previously packaged and deployed for testing in CSM-1.2 and earlier releases.
-This repository contains the docker image `hms-test` that is inherited by the `continuous test` images (eg: `cray-firmware-action-test` in `hms-firmware-action` repo.
+This repository contains the docker image `hms-test` that is inherited by the `continuous test` images (eg: `cray-firmware-action-test` in `hms-firmware-action` repo).
 The image contains pytest, tavern, python, and execution scripts for smoke/functional tests.
 This image also includes the default configuration files (that can be overridden).
-This repository also contains a dockerfile for `hms-pytest` which is the legacy way of executing CT rpms.
+This repository also contains a dockerfile for `hms-pytest` which is the legacy way of executing CT RPMs.

-# How to Test/Develop in a kubernetes environment
+# How to Test/Develop in a Kubernetes environment

-This will describe some development tools that have been created to aid in rapid prototyping in a kubernetes environment.
+This will describe some development tools that have been created to aid in rapid prototyping in a Kubernetes environment.

 ## How to install the development environment